 too much introspection: possible causes: thinking loses touch with the actuality of the character's present moment; writer hasn't thought about the change that this unit must lead to; are we led steadily through it, one thing leading to another?
 Or does it zig-zag, repeat stuff, get bogged down?

-inconsistent storytelling strategies: possible causes: is the way the book works set up early, in terms of all those decisions we make at the beginning?
+inconsistent storytelling strategies: possible causes: the way the book works isn't set up early, in terms of all those decisions we make at the beginning?
 Does it stay consistent?
 If there's a big change late (a character-narrator suddenly appears, say), is there a really strong reason for it?
 How does the book teach the reader to read it?

 There are posts on all these topics and more in The Itch of Writing Toolkit, and in Get Started in Writing Historical Fiction I work through them in a more coordinated and progressive way: it has a lot more about big structure than I seem to have blogged about, and it's by no means only useful for Historical Fictioneers.